- Adjustable Toolbar | Assembly & Use Instructions | Tech Sheet (PDF)

 Depending on soil conditions, additional weight may be necessary to achieve full dibble penetration.
 If additional weight is needed, the roller is more easily pulled than pushed.

 Efficiently mark rows for seeding with a single-row seeder.

 We've got Row Markers for that.

 The Seedbed Roller's 1" mesh makes arrangement of the Row Markers easy, allowing you to mark perfectly-spaced rows for seeding while you roll the bed.

 The Row Markers are fashioned of 5/16"-diameter polyethylene tubing with plastic quick-disconnects that can be readily installed around the Seedbed Roller to mark rows for seeding with a single-row seeder.
 (Some minor assembly is required.)

 Preparing existing beds for mid-season succession plantings is basically a short-form version of the procedure outlined above.

 Tilling is typically not necessary, but aeration with a Broadfork is almost invariably a good idea.

 If you have raised beds, they may need to be reformed if they have settled a lot due to weather or other forces of compaction.

-The rest of the bed-prep elements above fall into line next as you prepare the bed: use the Tilther to fluff and even the bed top and incorporate any needed amendments; the Bed Prep Rake to level and smooth; the Seedbed Roller to firm; Dibbles and Row Markers if necessary; and so forth.
+The rest of the bed-prep elements above fall into line next as you prepare the bed: use the Tilther XT to fluff and even the bed top and incorporate any needed amendments; a Bed Prep Rake to level and smooth; the Seedbed Roller to firm; Dibbles and Row Markers if necessary; and so forth.

 5 • Laying Mulch